 You understood me.
 One of the most powerful reading experiences I’ve ever had was reading your novel Girls Under Pressure.
 I’ve never felt so strongly that a novel knew me before.
 I, like nearly every young person, have always struggled with body image.
 I’ve never been comfortable with the way I look or, more specifically, with my size.
 Never more so than the time I was reading your books.
 Girls Under Pressure could have been written about me.
 I don’t want to get melodramatic but you quite probably saved me.
 The amount of time I spent focusing on how fat I was could easily have led to some horrible decisions.
-Reading a novel about the consequences of eating disorders was enough to force me to see that it wasn’t the easy answer.
+Reading a novel about the consequences of eating disorders was enough to force me to see that it wasn’t an easy answer.
 Refusing to eat or throwing up wouldn’t magically make life okay.
 I’m still not happy with the way I look but I can say that I’ve never, even during my lowest points, been tempted to walk that line.

 You helped me in so many ways.
 To hear people say they don’t want their children reading your stories is absurd.
 You taught me more about who I was as a person than anything else I read when I was younger.
 I appreciate that books like Harry Potter have a lot to teach people but I never saw myself in them.
+They never really understood me.
 You did.
 You seemed to know what I was feeling and were able to tell me it would get better.
 You changed my life.
 I normally try to end these letters with an appropriate quotation but that doesn’t seem right here.
 Instead…